Mackenzie-High/snowflake/README.md

 The grammar will be used to parse the example input and then the resulting parse tree will be displayed.

-The nodes in the tree correspond to the matching grammar rule.
+The nodes in the tree correspond to the matching grammar rules.

 Click on nodes to see the portion of text corresponding to that node.